ANNUAL SCEC SCIENCE PLAN

 1. Cover Page: Please use the template provided to prepare your proposal.
 The template ensures all required information is included in a consistent format.

-3. Budget and Justification: The proposal must include a budget table and a budget justification.
+3. Institutional Budgets and Justification: The proposal must include a budget table and a budget justification from each institution requesting funding.

-4. Current and Pending Support: All investigators requesting funding must include an up-to-date statement of their current and pending (C&P) support, and describe any potential overlap with the proposed SCEC project.
-For workshop or training proposals, investigator C&P support is not required, as funding requests are limited to participant costs and meeting expenses.
+4. Investigators’ Current and Pending Support: All investigators requesting funding must include an up-to-date statement of their current and pending (C&P) support, and describe any potential overlap with the proposed SCEC project.

 Evaluation Criteria